MuhFadillah/e_commerce-store-sql-data-analyst-project/README.md

 # E-Commerce Store SQL Data Analyst Project

 ## Project Background 🎯📊
 Understanding sales performance, customer behavior, and product trends is essential for success in the e-commerce industry.
 This project aims to analyze an e-commerce store's sales data using SQL, uncovering key business insights that drive data-driven decisions.
-By examining various aspects of sales data—such as revenue trends, product performance, and customer purchasing behavior—we can identify opportunities for business growth and optimization.
+By examining various aspects of sales data such as revenue trends, product performance, and customer purchasing behavior we can identify opportunities for business growth and optimization.

 📌 **Our analysis follows a structured methodology that includes:**